jitpack/jitpack.io/BUILDING.md

 You can remove builds that didn't succeed if you *Sign In* on [JitPack.io](https://jitpack.io) and look up your repository.
 Requesting them again will result in the project being rebuilt.

 You may need to run gradle with `--refresh-dependencies` flag in order to re-fetch the dependency.
+In maven use the `-U` flag.

 ## Clean gradle cache